 It’s something akin to throwing in a few coins into a vending machine and the vending machine getting stuck just before your item falls out.
 It’s simply painful for everyone involved.
 So don’t be like a stuck vending machine and memorize some of the appropriate expressions below.

-What literally translates to “it’s not dire” can be expressed by something like “it’s fine” or “no worries”.
+Ce n’est pas graveCe n’est pas grave literally translates to “it’s not dire” can be expressed by something like “it’s fine” or “it’s not a big deal”.
 This is pretty informal and you can use it no matter who you address.

 N’en parlons plus